-The MPhil Programmes at Lingnan are done by research only.
+The Programme is pursued by research.
 To be awarded the degree, candidates must complete an approved programme of research, submit a written thesis, and successfully defend the thesis in the presence of the designatd examiners.

 For full details of MPhil programmes offered by the University, please refer to the University Calendar.
-You can also look at the University Registry's Postgraduate Programmes page.
+You can also look at the University Registry's Postgraduate Programmes page for further information.

 Admission of Students

 1. The admission of a student to the University is based on academic suitability and potential for a programme.
 There should be no discrimination on the grounds of sex, age, race, religion, ethnic origin or physical disability or others.